file-format/Products/content/en/presentation/javascript/webslides/index.md

 <p>WebSlides is an Open Source library that provides the easiest way to make HTML presentations and long-forms.
 It is a small and compact library with a nice set of ready-to-use components, which developers can use to build professional and good-looking web presentations.
 It makes HTML presentations easy, the code is clean, scalable and well documented. </p>
 <p>Presentations are one of the best ways to show information to the viewers.
 There are some amazing tools out there that help to create some attractive presentations.
 WebSlides works better, faster and uses intuitive markup with popular naming conventions.
-The API helps to create beautiful HTML & CSS presentations in a very easy way.</p>
+The API helps to create beautiful HTML & CSS presentations in a easy way.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}